Getting involved in community programs gets you in touch with yourself and others.

 Share Your Passion

-We are always looking for people to lead hikes and bird walks, conduct workshops, give lectures or serve on committees.
+We are always looking for people to expand the reach of Mahoosuc Land Trust.
 Call the office at 207-824-3806 if you want to talk about possibilities or fill out the form below.